 A face lift is a common cosmetic surgery procedure in which skin is lifted and pulled back in order to reduce the appearance of wrinkles or fine lines.
 While we can’t turn back the clock, it’s possible to reduce the physical signs of ageing through facelift surgery.
 If you’re interested in learning more about what a face lift is, read on!

-For most of us, the way we look affects the way we feel which is why the face can have such a strong impact on our self-confidence.
-Lines and wrinkles, loss of skin elasticity and lack of muscle tone on the face affect us all as we get older, and these problems are compounded by lifestyle factors such as sun exposure, smoking and changes in bodyweight.
+For most of us, the way we look affects the way we feel.
+That’s why the face can have such a strong impact on our self-confidence.
+Lines and wrinkles, loss of skin elasticity and lack of muscle tone on the face affect us all as we get older.
+These problems are further compounded by lifestyle factors such as sun exposure, smoking and changes in body weight.

 Many patients have deep cheek folds, jowls and loose, sagging skin around the neck and a facelift is particularly good for addressing these issues.
-A facelift can help to smooth out fine lines and wrinkles but it’s more appropriate for deeper lines which are a permanent feature of the face.
+A full facelift can help to smooth out fine lines and wrinkles but it has a more dramatic effect on deeper lines which are a permanent feature of the face.

 Facelift surgery works best for people whose face and neck have begun to sag but whose skin still has some elasticity.
 A strong and well-defined bone structure will also help as the foundation to successful treatment.

 We will help you make an informed decision by assessing the skin and bone structure of your face and helping you to understand the results we expect to be able to achieve for you.

 Complications that can occur with facelift surgery include haematoma (a collection of blood under the skin that must be removed by the surgeon), injury to the nerves that control facial muscles (usually temporary), infection, and reactions to the anaesthesia.
 Poor healing of the skin is most likely to affect smokers, requiring modifications to the operation.